FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [x] Add a method to convert the JSON data into a beautified string to display in the label.
 - [x] Add a button to toggle the visibility of a dinosaur information label.
 - [x] Implement a method to randomly select a dinosaur to display information on.
-- [] Modify MakeFile to be able to run Catch2 tests.
 - [x] Add tests for JSON parsing.
-- [] Work on theming to make the interface look better.
 - [x] Refactor the different UI components into groups if it would clean up the code.
 - [x] Implement basic keyboard shortcuts.
-- [] Flesh out the JSON file with a useful amount of dinosaur facts.
+- [x] Flesh out the JSON file with a useful amount of dinosaur facts.
 - [x] Split app into window for canvas and window for GUI.
 - [x] Make closing one window close both.
 - [x] Add titles to windows.